KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 - $\operatorname{autocovariance}(s) = \frac{1}{N} \sum_{n=1}^{N - \Delta} (s_n - \mu)(s_{n + \Delta} - \mu)$, where $\Delta = 0, 1, \dots, N-1$

 ### Implementation
-In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
-It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
-Questions to ask yourself when writing this section:
-- _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
-- _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
-- _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_

-TODO:
-- how were the algorithms and techniques implemented using the metrics and input data?
-- clarify how the implementation was carried out.

 #### Standard Machine Learning Classifiers
 The implementation was carried out in _python_ using the machine learning library _sklearn_.